 "Silence!"
 I said to her forcefully.

-I stared at her with slight contempt, knowing she knew my real intentions.
-I was lonely, and even though Elbourne was a complete and utter scoundrel at times, he provided me with a little solace and attention when I could get it from nowhere else.
+I stared at her with slight contempt, irritated that she knew my real intentions.
+I was lonely, and even though Elbourne was a complete and utter scoundrel at times, he provided me with a little solace and attention when I could get it nowhere else.

 "I am sick of your accusing tone!"
 I said to her.
-"I am not so desperate a person, that I would use someone else for a little attention."
+"I am not so desperate that I would use someone else for a little attention."

 "May I speak freely your majesty?"
-Lydia asked me abruptly.
+Lydia asked me all of a sudden.

 Haven't you been?
 I thought in minor disbelief.

-"Yes," I said, keeping my back to her while I searched for nothing in particular.
+"Yes," I said, keeping my back to her.

-Lydia came up and began searching with me.
+Lydia then came up and began searching with me.
 She glanced over at me and took note of my expression.